 A guide to funding

-The decision to examine funding for your business project should not be taken lightly as they are governed by a variety of rules and regulations.
+Any decision to examine funding for your business project should not be taken lightly as a variety of rules and regulations apply.

-The money awarded through loan schemes are repayable over a fixed term at various rates of interest to be agreed with the funding provider.
-Loans are widely available from a variety of sources including your high street banks.
-Specialist funders can provide loans to start up businesses but a formal process will be in place which will often involve pitching your idea and working with a mentor.
+Money awarded through loan schemes is repayable over a fixed term at rates of interest agreed with the funding provider.
+Loans are widely available from a variety of sources including high street banks.
+Specialist funders can provide loans to start up businesses but a formal process will often involve pitching your idea and working with a mentor.